Shreyasingh293/StudyFlow/README.md

 - **Subject-Specific Analytics**: Filters distractions by subject (Physics, Chemistry, Maths).

 ## 🚀 How to Run Step-by-Step Setup Guide (Android)
-​Follow these steps exactly to get StudyFlow running on your device.
+​Follow these steps exactly to get StudyFlow running on your device:-

 ​1.
 Install the Essentials
 ​Download these two apps from the Play Store:

 ​Pydroid 3: For running the Python code.
 ​Termux: For hosting the MariaDB database.